zhiyi-zhang-duke/PrepTheSpire-Webapp/README.md

 - Figure out why links aren't clickable in the right places
 - (not project related) setup a better shell for my IDE
+- Get rid of that pesky "ReactDOM.render is no longer supporte din React 18" bug

 # Questions that I need to ask a sme